More commonly known as Jo’burg, or Jozi, Johannesburg is a rapidly changing city considered the pulse of South Africa.

 Burkleigh House

 This pretty guest house in Randburg is where French Provencal meets affordable, yet elegant, accommodation, the house draped in beautiful antiques that include a Mahogany cupboard that may have belonged to Cecil John Rhodes, and the added promise of alfresco breakfasts out on a garden patio.
-There is little here that doesn’t please the eye.
-Book now at Burkleigh House.

 Lethabo Estate

-This extensive property in Lanseria lies on the verge of the Cradle of Humankind, designed with romance in mind.
 From a cottage next to the river to a thatched boudoir tree house under the boughs of a willow, and a farmhouse that includes five en-suite rooms, everything about this retreat screams style with attitude.
 We know you’ll love your stay here.
 Click to visit Lethabo Estate.

 BUDGET

-84 On Fourth Avenue
+84 on Fourth Avenue

 This Melville accommodation option is but a stone’s throw from the suburb’s trendy high street, its rooms artistically and elegantly furnished at such good prices, you’ll wonder at the sense of paying more elsewhere.
-The courtyard garden steals the show.
-Book at 84 On Fourth Avenue.

 Green Park Manor

 This Green Park based guest house is set in amongst beautiful country gardens, with thatched roofs, sunny patios, a play of sunlight and glass, and simply, stylishly furnished rooms.
-To find out more visit Green Park Manor.

 D O